bombchus/z64-music-wiki/docs/advanced/formmask.md

     ]
     ```

 The first 16 array values are for the channels of your sequence, and the 17th array value is for cumulative forms & states.
-Cumulative forms & states applied to channels will cause those channels to play on top of already playing channels; if a state is non-cumulative it will disable all other non-cumulative channels without the set form or state when that form or state is active.
+Cumulative forms & states applied to channels will cause those channels to play on top of already playing channels; if a form or state is non-cumulative it will only play when Link is in that form or state.

 !!! info
     You can specify a channel and cumulative forms & states to have multiple values.
 To do this simply add the values you want to use separated by a comma while still being contained within quotation marks (e.g. `"state1, state2, state3"`).